andreamoleri/DataArchitecture/README.md

 In MVCC, when a read operation begins, MongoDB provides a snapshot of the data at that moment.
 Any updates made by other clients after the read operation has started do not affect the snapshot seen by the reader.
 This approach provides several benefits:

-1. **Consistency**: readers always see a consistent view of the data, even if other clients are making concurrent writes.
+1. **Consistency:** readers always see a consistent view of the data, even if other clients are making concurrent writes.
-2. **Isolation**: MVCC ensures that readers are isolated from writers.
+2. **Isolation:** MVCC ensures that readers are isolated from writers.
 Changes made by a writer are not visible to readers until the write is complete.
-3. **Performance**: by allowing multiple clients to read from the same data set concurrently, MongoDB can handle a high number of read requests efficiently.
+3. **Performance:** by allowing multiple clients to read from the same data set concurrently, MongoDB can handle a high number of read requests efficiently.

 MongoDB employs snapshot reads for read operations within transactions.
 A snapshot read captures the state of the database at the start of the transaction, ensuring that all read operations within the transaction see a consistent view of the data.
 This is particularly useful in scenarios requiring strong consistency guarantees.
 MongoDB provides various read concern levels to control the consistency and isolation properties of read operations:

-- **"local"**: Returns the most recent data available, regardless of the acknowledgment of the write operations.
+- **"local":** Returns the most recent data available, regardless of the acknowledgment of the write operations.
-- **"majority"**: Returns data that has been acknowledged by the majority of the replica set members, ensuring that the read data is durable.
+- **"majority":** Returns data that has been acknowledged by the majority of the replica set members, ensuring that the read data is durable.
-- **"snapshot"**: Provides a snapshot of the data as it was at the start of a transaction, ensuring a consistent view of the data during the transaction.
+- **"snapshot":** Provides a snapshot of the data as it was at the start of a transaction, ensuring a consistent view of the data during the transaction.

 The `Transactions.java` class leverages MongoDB's ability to handle concurrent operations to ensure efficient and safe access to our dataset.
 Here is how the class handles concurrent reads and writes:

-1. **Retrieving Flights from an Airport**:
+1. **Retrieving Flights from an Airport:**
 - The `getFlightsFromAirport` method retrieves all flights departing from a specified airport.
 MongoDB handles the concurrent reads internally, ensuring that the data returned is consistent.

-2. **Checking Available Seats**:
+2. **Checking Available Seats:**
 - The `getAvailableSeats` method checks the availability of seats on a flight.
 This method involves reading the flight and seat information from the database.
 MongoDB's concurrent read capabilities ensure that multiple clients can check seat availability simultaneously without interference.

-3. **Booking a Flight**:
+3. **Booking a Flight:**
 - The `bookFlight` method handles concurrent write operations.
 This method is designed to be thread-safe, ensuring that only one thread can book a seat at a time using the `ReentrantLock`.

 The `ReentrantLock` in Java provides a way to ensure that only one thread can execute a block of code at a time.
 In the `bookFlight` method, the lock is used to ensure that the entire process of checking seat availability and updating the seat status is atomic.
 Here's how it works:

-1. **Acquire the Lock**: when a thread enters the `bookFlight` method, it calls `lock.lock()` to acquire the lock.
+1. **Acquire the Lock:** when a thread enters the `bookFlight` method, it calls `lock.lock()` to acquire the lock.
 This prevents other threads from entering the critical section of the code until the lock is released.
-2. **Check and Update**: inside the locked section, the code performs the following:
+2. **Check and Update:** inside the locked section, the code performs the following:
 - It checks if the flight and the seat are available.
 - It verifies that the person has sufficient balance.
 - It updates the seat status to "Booked" and deducts the price from the person's balance.
 - It performs an atomic update in the MongoDB collection using the `updateOne` method with array filters to ensure only the specified seat is updated.
-3. **Release the Lock**: after the update operation, the lock is released using `lock.unlock()`, allowing other threads to attempt booking operations.
+3. **Release the Lock:** after the update operation, the lock is released using `lock.unlock()`, allowing other threads to attempt booking operations.

 By using `ReentrantLock`, the code ensures that even if multiple threads try to book the same seat at the same time, *only one will succeed,* and the others will receive a failure response.
 This approach prevents race conditions and